 Diligent care can help extend your pet's life and good health as they age, so it's important that they attend regularly scheduled wellness exams, even if they seem healthy.

-Our veterinarians are here to help Smokey Point geriatric pets maintain optimal health by identifying and treating emerging health issues early, and providing proactive treatment while they can still be easily managed.
+Our veterinarians are here to help senior pets maintain optimal health by identifying and treating emerging health issues early and providing proactive treatment while they can still be easily managed.

 With improved dietary options and better veterinary care in recent years, companion cats and dogs are living much longer than they have in the past.